Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Setup - OAuth client
 --------------------

-First, construct the OAuth config.
+Construct the OAuth config like this:

 ~~~go
 conf := &oauth2.Config{